happy44300/pac-man-algoscript-clone/README.md

 * There is a shortcut as in the original pacman that only the player can use
 * You die when youre health counter reach 0
 * You win if you eat all gomes.
-In that case the game instantly restart
+In that case the game instantly restart without animation.

-NB: if you press A you instantly you win and Z you die but don't tell anyone i told you that
+NB: if you press A you instantly win and Z you die but don't tell anyone i told you that.

+## Know bug
+* Due to CORS (Cross Origin Ressource Security) error within algoscript, we can't load image from an exterior url
+* There is no sound mixer in algoscript, therefore we can't play multiple sound at once
+* On low performance computer, frame rate may very, witch may alter the speed of the game (Tested on a pc with a Ryzen 2600X CPU)